reidpr/quac/sphinx/pipeline.rst

 Preprocessing data
 ******************

-Typically, raw data direct from collection is not to useful.
+Typically, raw data direct from collection is not too useful.
 QUAC implements a preprocessing step to translate it into more pleasant formats as well as do some preliminary analysis.
 This section describes the steps to do that.

 *All times and dates are in UTC except as otherwise noted.*